PyO3/pyo3/guide/src/free-threading.md

 the free-threaded interpreter.

-This means that if your package makes use of the ABI forward compatibility provided by the limited API to uploads only one wheel for each release of your package, you will need to update and tooling or instructions to also upload a version-specific free-threaded wheel.
+This means that if your package makes use of the ABI forward compatibility provided by the limited API to upload only one wheel for each release of your package, you will need to update your release procedure to also upload a version-specific free-threaded wheel.

 See [the guide section](./building-and-distribution/multiple-python-versions.md)